 The final exam I have no choice about.
 School requires it.
 So what I do is add the midterms at a lesser weight.
 There was a time I had no midterms.
 I found some students had been leaning too heavily on the quizzes being untimed and open-book.
 When they got to the final, they weren’t well prepared.
 So I added the midterms as a kind of practice nudge.
 It’s a reminder and test for you to see if you’re getting these things without having to always look it up.
 By the way, when you get to the final, there should be no surprises.
 You will have seen multiple variations of every question from the final earlier in the course.

 That leaves us with the forums and review exercises.
 Writing is a way to help us think.
 I am not judging or grading what you write in the forums at all.
 I’m interested in what you’re thinking.
 I have tried to create forums and prompts that will help nudge your thinking while you’re doing the course.
 Please don’t treat this as “I just gotta say some b.s. with some buzzwords” type things.
 That doesn’t help you and it wastes my time reading it.
 Again, I’m not trying to measure what you’ve learned.
-I’m trying to see if complete the process.
+I’m trying to see if you complete the process.
 So write your posts and replies.
 You get the full points for writing – whatever you write.
-Only to “fail” a forum is to not write it.
+In forums, I’m not looking for finished product.
+I’m not looking for you to write the next great economics research paper.
+I’m looking for you to “think out loud”.
+The only way to “fail” a forum is to not write it.
 Period.

 Regarding your overall grade, I can assure you this.
 I’ve been doing this a long time.
 Trust me.
 If you simply follow the process, do the work, and don’t procrastinate, you will succeed in this class.
 I cannot remember a student who failed or didn’t succeed “because they just couldn’t get it” or “because they’re not good at math” or “because they were stupid”.
 The only students who don’t succeed are the ones who don’t follow the process or don’t do the work or procrastinate and try to do the whole course in 3 days.
 And there are very, very few of those students.
 I want you to succeed and I want you learn econ.
 Work with me and I’ll help you all I can.